Thursday, December 21, 2006

 Sunday, October 01, 2006

-I knew from the first minute I woke up this morning that it was raining outside.
+I knew from the first minute I woke up yesterday morning that it was raining outside.
 I could hear the sloshy sound of cars traveling on the streets, water spitting out from under their wheels.
-What a great excuse to lie around in bed all day.
+What a great excuse to lie around in bed all day, but there were things to do.
+Instead, I threw back my fluffy duvet and rolled myself out of bed, literally.

 Thursday, September 07, 2006